-Tips and Tricks:
+Tips and Tricks

-Use olives without pits for a much easier eating experience.
+- Use olives without pits for a much easier eating experience.
 You can find pitted Castelvetrano olives at most grocery stores.

-Once you mix everything together, make sure you refrigerate the olives and cheese for at least an hour before serving.
+- Once you mix everything together, make sure you refrigerate the olives and cheese for at least an hour before serving.
 You can serve the olives at room temperature, but you want to let it marinate in the fridge.

-This is a recipe with just a few ingredients so it’s important to use the highest quality ones you can afford.
+- This is a recipe with just a few ingredients so it’s important to use the highest quality ones you can afford.
 This is the kind of dish that you splurge for the good olive oil for.
 This is a great option that’s not too crazy expensive.

-Do marinated olives go bad?
-They do.
-Olives themselves have an incredibly long shelf life, but once you add in the other ingredients it starts to speed up the going bad process.
+hey do.
+Olives themselves have an incredibly long shelf life, but once you add in the other ingredients it starts to speed up the "going bad" process.
 You can keep the olives and cheese in the fridge for about 4-5 days.